taroooyan/bg-wiki/Home.md

 * Options [Hard-, firm-, software updates and instructions]
 * Parameter settings for MiniSD card (? file address in Kit Assembly Manual -- dead link 19/7)
 * Parts list  (kit contents)
+* Safety caution (links to radiation safety manuals, Safecast brief on how to use of geiger counter reliably and safely)
 * Schematics [circuit diagrams are available in technical Nano github archive but ask for help?]
 * Troubleshooting